 Recurve Bow/ Null-Magic Mantle - Start to build this if you are against a magic damage lane top.

-If the enemy team/your lane is high in magic damage, build a Wit's End after Boots of Speed.
+If the enemy team/your lane is high in magic damage, build a Wit's End after Boots.
 You can also choose to pick up Bilgewater Cutlass for the added slow/sustain if you need it.